wavesoft/nanomsg-transport-ofi/README.md

 Nanomsg transport for interfacing with the OpenFabrics Interfaces (OFI) Library (libfabric).

-__This project is under development and might not compile and/or work!__
+__WARNING: This project is currently unoptimised and breaks the zero-copy principle!
+Wait for production release before use!__

 ## How to compile